stpope/CSL6/README.md

 and use the combo boxes at the bottom-left to select among the tests, whose source code is in the Src/Tests folder.
 For the Mac, use the XCode project in the Builds/MacOSX folder; for Linux, use the makefile in the Builds/LinuxMakefile folder.
-There are pre-compiled versions of the demo for MacOS and Linux in the ZIP file https://github.com/stpope/CSL6/blob/master/Demo.zip
+There are pre-compiled versions of the demo for MacOS, Linux and MS-Windows in the ZIP file https://github.com/stpope/CSL6/blob/master/Demo.zip

 ### Links for the impatient